T-AbdelAlim/CraniumPy/README.md

 - A [validated algorithm](http://dx.doi.org/10.1097/SCS.0000000000009448) to automatically extract commonly used head measurements.
 - Functionality to quantify facial asymmetry.

-_This repository also makes use of some excellent features implemented in the PyVista library (https://docs.pyvista.org/) and PyMeshFix (https://pymeshfix.pyvista.org/)._
+_This repository makes use of some excellent features implemented in the PyVista library (https://docs.pyvista.org/) and PyMeshFix (https://pymeshfix.pyvista.org/)._

 ![Reconstruction](resources/CraniumPy_info.png)